RoTob123/sugarlove/doc/sugar.md

 &#8202;

 #### `sugar. init_sugar (window_name, w, h, scale)`
-- Initializes Sugarcoat for use.
+- Initializes sugarlove for use.
 - `w` and `h` are the width and height you want for your simulated screen resolution.
 - `scale` is the scale factor you want for stretching your simulated resolution.
 You can change the behavior around scaling with the various `sugar.gfx.screen_...` functions.